atelechev/astrocadre/doc/follow-up.md

   * Draggable and hidable UI controls.
   * Migrated on Angular 6 and RxJs 6.

+### June 19th, 2018

+* AC-023: Refactor layers and themes loading.
+Decoupled from controls and improved events handling.

 ### Next Steps

-AC-023: Layers loading: there should not be intermediate SelectableItem objects, use the layers tree directly.
-All available layers should be shown by default on loading.
+* AC-024: Export of current view as image

 #### New Features to Implement

-* Export of current view as image
 * Possibility to add markers at any position in the viewport
 * Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer